|Party Nomination Odds: +600|

 While at this moment we can merely speculate Buttigieg’s voter base, we will update this section as his campaign progresses to the point where we can identify his true target base:

-Current odds given position Buttigieg among middle ground, while he does not have the best chances, he doesn’t have the worst.
-As we near the election, sportsbooks will provide a clearer take on the likeliness he will win.
+Current odds given position Buttigieg among the top 5 contenders.
+As we near the election, sportsbooks will provide a clearer take on the likeliness he will win, possibly moving him up or down the odds chart.

 Buttigieg’s current campaign is running on the policies to provide Universal Healthcare, Strengthening Labor Unions, Renegotiating Trade Deals, passing a Federal Law Banning Discrimination Against LGBT people, Requiring Universal Background Checks for Guns, Protecting DREAMers, Fighting Climate Change, and Ending the Drug War with Legalizing Marijuana.